assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-6.md

 ???
 * This policy allows tokens to look up their own properties

+allows you to see who you are, or at least who vault thinks you are mua ha ha ha evil

 ---
 name: vault-policy-paths-capabilities
 # Policy Paths and Capabilities